ohno/Antique.jl/README.md

 # output> 1.0
 ```

-The eigenvalues can be computed as
+The eigenvalues can be computed as follows:
 ```julia
 E(IPW, n=1)
 # output> 4.934802200544679